SamLubelskyImpel/setup-test/wbns/README.md

 The test suite currently covers the following use cases:

 - Event sent to WBNS triggers the `WebhookWritebackLambda` and reaches the `event-logger` webhook
-- (TODO) Event sent to WBNS is logged by the monitoring Lambda
+- Event sent to WBNS is logged by the monitoring Lambda
-- (TODO) Evente sent to WBNS fails to reach webhook and goes to DLQ